jon-esperanza/silk-engine/README.md

 # insightQL
+portable stream processing engine for cached materialized views.

-## Characteristics
+## Project vision

- - easily integrated query engine for server (backend) or client (frontend) services.
-It integrates just as any other microservice would, independently (stateless).
-Makes it simple to implement complex database queries into applications.
+**Independent**
+<br>Simple and stateless integration into microservices.

+**Read optimized**
- - designed to perform queries over large segments of data, and is not designed for point reads and updates of single rows of data.
+<br>Designed to perform complex read queries, and is not designed to execute writes and updates to databases.

- - adaptive not only to different query characteristics, but also combinations of characteristics.
-Without adaptiveness, it would be necessary to narrowly partition workloads and tune configuration for each workload independently.
- - can complete the "distributed work" as a single instance, no need for coordinator and worker nodes.
+**Flexible**
+<br>Freedom of complex queries and configuration with any database.

+**Single instance**
+<br>No need to distribute the preparation and execution of queries.
 This query engine assumes both roles.

+**Precomputed**
+<br>Contents of cache are computed before it is needed.

+**Clever caching**
+<br>Executed queries are cached so that reads from this query engine are served quickly.
+Sequential event consumption allows cache invalidation

+**Fresh data**
+<br>Event-driven architecture allows the data in our cache to remain fresh and consistently synchronized as the data changes.